Deegee1310/disasterpipeline/README.md

 This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

+## Summary:

+In this project, I've analyzed disaster data from Figure Eight to build a model for an API that classifies disaster messages.

+The data set contains real messages that were sent during disaster events.
+I've created a machine learning pipeline to categorize these events so that messages can be sent to an appropriate disaster relief agency, who can then take appropriate actions.

 ## Files

 - ETL Pipeline Preparation.ipynb: Description for workspace/data/process_data.py